MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures the default home page URL in Google Chrome.
+  Configures the default home page URL in Microsoft Edge.

 The home page is the page opened by the Home button.
 The pages that open on startup are controlled by the [RestoreOnStartup](#restoreonstartup) policies.